 The 2020 U.S. Leadership Journey Cohort consists of leaders who are at the forefront of global health and the COVID-19 response.
 Here are their latest publications and work.

-Ingrid Katz and Allan Brandt teaching Fall course at Harvard, “Confronting COVID-19: Science, History, Policy”
+Ingrid Katz and Allan Brandt teach course at Harvard, “Confronting COVID-19: Science, History, Policy”

-This Fall, Katz and Brandt at the Harvard Global Health Institute will be co-leading an undergrad course that explores Covid’s global impact on science, humanities, economies, and policies with over 70 Harvard faculty guest lectures as the pandemic unfolds in real time.
+In the fall of 2020, Katz and Brandt at the Harvard Global Health Institute co-led an undergrad course that explores Covid’s global impact on science, humanities, economies, and policies with over 70 Harvard faculty guest lectures as the pandemic unfolds in real time.

 Skye Gilbert moderated a webinar: “Can image-based AI meaningfully impact COVID-19 response in low resource settings?”

 The panel event explores the opportunities and challenges in the use of imaged-based AI tools in the COVID-19 response, how these tools are being applied, and how to mitigate risks.
 View the webinar here.

 Ingrid Katz co-authored “There is No Stopping COVID-19 Without Stopping Racism”